ErazerBrecht/CodeGenie/README.md

 ![adminProfile2](http://i.imgur.com/nLUyNXy.png)

 The admin (also user, view is the same) can change his password.
 It will only work if you first fill in your current password.
 Also changing your email is possible.
 The changes are send to the backend where we will verify the password.
-We also delete some variabeles.
+We also delete some variables.
 If someone with a bad intention uses Postman to send that he's admin we will ignore that!
 The backend logic can be found in /routes/user/main.js

 When logging in as a user the views/userpanel.jade and the public/javascripts/userPanel.js will be loaded.
 In userPanel.js the routes are defined.
 The working if the routes is the same as in adminPanel.js.
 The user will also gets it's information (username, e-mail, ...) from the server, this data is used for showing in the top-right corner.
 And ofcourse the user also has a profile page (same working as admin profile page).

 The default route is here also the dashboard (#/).
 The dashboard for the user includes statistics for the user himself.
-These are, his unseen new exercises, his total answers, how much he loged in compared to the average user and how many unseen recieved exercises.
+These are, his unseen new exercises, his total answers, how much he loged in compared to the average user and how many unseen received exercises.

 It also contains a graph for the users progression, we show his amount of exercises he solved per week (block) and his average of this exercises (line).
 We also show his activity per hour, we do this in a punchcard (same way as GitHub does).